 Only twenty (20) prints of Portofino were produced for this edition.
 Each print is numbered in the lower right corner beneath the image and authenticated on the reverse with the stamped seal of Jim Flora Art (a Flora family enterprise).
-We have sold print numbers 17/20 thru 20/20, and are offering print numbers 15/20 and 16/20 for $135 each (plus s/h).
+We have sold print numbers 16/20 thru 20/20, and are offering print numbers 13/20 thru 15/20 for $150 each (plus s/h).
 Prices will increase for subsequent prints as the edition depletes.

 The image area is 11″ high x 15-3/8″ wide on a 13″ x 19″ untrimmed sheet.
 The unframed prints are on heavyweight (310g) mould-made William Turner stock, a natural white, 100% rag paper with a fine toothy surface manufactured by Hahnemühle, who are renowned for premium-grade archival papers.
-The edition was produced on an Epson 3800Pro large format printer using Epson UltraChrome K3 Pigment Ink Technology, offering crisp resolution and assuring excellent longevity and durability.
+The edition was produced using Epson UltraChrome K3 Pigment Ink Technology, offering crisp resolution and assuring excellent longevity and durability.

 The print will ship flat, securely packaged and guaranteed against bending or dents.
 Print includes a detailed, custom-printed one-sheet with instructions for the proper care of this fine art reproduction.